How to Make Cake Pops

-Take your cake out of the pan and dump it in a bowl, you heard me, dump the cake in a bowl!
-Next, and this is the fun part, using your gloved hands or very clean hands mash up the cake into small crumbs…why your hands you ask?
-I have tried many ways of mashing the cake including, a food processor, a mixer, and a fork, and my hands have worked the best at getting the pieces small enough without them being too small and turning gooey rather than delicious.
+Take your cake out of the pan and dump it in a bowl.
+Yes, you heard me, dump the cake in a bowl!
+Next, and this is the fun part, using your gloved or very clean hands, mash up the cake into small crumbs.
+Why your hands you ask?
+I have tried many ways of mashing the cake, including a food processor, a mixer, and a fork, and my hands have worked the best at getting the pieces small enough without making them too small and turning the cake gooey rather than delicious.

-Next add a small amount of frosting to your cake crumbs.
-You will want to add about a ½ cup of frosting for 5 cups of crumbs as Joshua John Russell states in his great video interview.
+Next, add a small amount of icing to your cake crumbs.
+You will want to add about a ½ cup of icing for 5 cups of crumbs.

-Again, using your hands mix up the frosting and cake until it is fully incorporated and the cake can form into balls and hold together.
-If you find your cake is not holding together well you can add small amounts of frosting until you get a good consistency.
-Please note, you don’t want to add too much frosting or you end up with cake mush and it isn’t as good as it sounds.
+Again, using your hands, mix up the icing and cake until it is fully incorporated and the cake can form into balls and hold together.
+If you find your cake is not holding together well, you can add small amounts of icing until you get a good consistency.
+Please note, you don’t want to add too much icing or you may end up with cake mush, which isn’t as good as it sounds.
 Trust me!

 Place them on your plate and insert the sticks.
 I like to put the sticks in about half to three- quarters of the way into the cake pop.

-Place them in the freezer for at least 1 hour.
+Place them in the freezer for at least one hour.
 It is important not to skip this part!
-Your cake pops need to be frozen in order to dip them in the candy melts or they will fall apart in your candy which is never good!
+Your cake pops need to be frozen in order to dip them in the candy melts, or they will fall apart in your candy, which is never good!

-All microwaves are different, but I heat my chocolate in the microwave at 50% power, never higher than that.
-You can even melt them at 20% power.
+- All microwaves are different, but I heat my chocolate in the microwave at 50% power — never higher than that.
+You can even melt it at 20% power.

-If you find that your candy melts are hot, but they are clumping together or forming “elephant skin” and will not drizzle, you got your candy melts too hot.
+- If you find that your candy melts are hot, but they are clumping together or forming “elephant skin” and will not drizzle, the candy melts are too hot.
 Add a small amount of shortening and stir until melted.
 Stir until it is cool and you may be able to save your candy melts.

-Now, your cake pops have expanded and your candy melts are ready to go.
+Now your cake pops have expanded and your candy melts are ready to go.
 Gently dip your cake pops into the candy melts all the way to the stick, don’t twist them too much and don’t let them touch the sides or the bottom of the bowl.
 You can use the spatula to push the chocolate up to the stick as you turn the cake pop.
 Gently pull them out and shake them carefully.
 You can also tap them gently on the side of the bowl, but I prefer to just shake them.
-Once you have gotten most of the extra chocolate off the cake pops, twirl it just a little while shaking it gently to help even out the remaining chocolate then place it upright in the Styrofoam to dry.
+Once you have gotten most of the extra chocolate off the cake pops, twirl it just a little while shaking it gently to help even out the remaining chocolate.
+Then place the cake pop upright in the Styrofoam to dry.